George Cinema, Portobello

 The George Cinema is a former Art Deco cinema on Bath Street in Portobello, Edinburgh.
 The building opened in 1939 as the County Cinema.
-For many years a bingo hall, it is a Category C listed building.
+For many years, a bingo hall, it is a Category C listed building.

 History

-The Grand Opening Ceremony, performed by Bailie Edward took place on Thursday, 30 March in 1939 at 2.30pm, and the feature film of the opening programme was Snow White and the Seven Dwarfs.
-The George was the first cinema in the east of Scotland to use the four-track stereophonic sound with a wide screen.
-The system required 32 loud-speakers in the cinema, 16 of which were behind the screen.
+The cinema was opened as The County Cinema at a grand opening ceremony on Thursday, 30 March 1939, at 2.30 pm, performed by Bailie James Edward.
+The feature films of the opening programme were Snow White and the Seven Dwarfs and Air Devils.